 When someone we love dies it can be seem impossible to adjust.
 Our minds do not truly understand how to accept the idea that someone exists one day and is gone the next, never to return.
 We can be confused or frustrated by our reactions and not know what is normal.
 Here are a few ideas to keep in mind to help you to get through it:

 - Express your feelings.
 The longer that you keep your feelings in, the longer they will stay with you.
 You may be surprised to find yourself being angry, sad, numb and so much more.
-Get Over It!
-6 Ways To Overcome The Painful Past
+Getting Past The Past

 - Give yourself time.
 It takes different people different lengths of time to grieve.
 This can be affected by the circumstances of your loss as well, i.e., if there was a lingering illness vs. a sudden death.
 Just because someone else got through their immediate grief in a month does not mean that you have to get there that quickly, too.